 It doesn’t take long for the metro to arrive, so I had only a short moment to photograph the station ceiling.
-Almost all the stations have some sort of artistic flare to them, so photographing them at some point is certainly on my to-do list.
+Almost all the stations have some sort of artistic flair to them, so photographing them at some point is certainly on my to-do list.

-Although I didn’t get too many photo opportunities I’m still fairly happy with the photos that I did take.
-After all this wasn’t a holiday or a trip dedicated to photography.
-I do want to go back at some point, because Helsinki has a lot to offer for a photographer.
+Although I didn’t get too many photo opportunities, I’m still fairly happy with the photos that I did take.
+After all, this wasn’t a holiday or a trip dedicated to photography.
+I do want to go back at some point because Helsinki has a lot to offer for a photographer.
 The buildings are interesting and there are plenty of eccentric characters around, so yeah, I think I’ll go back there with more gear at some point.